cpmbailey/drf-flex-fields/README.md

 The ```include``` field takes precedence over ```expand```.
 That is, if a field is not among the set that is explicitly alllowed, it cannot be expanded.
 If such a conflict occurs, you will not pay for the extra database queries - the expanded field will be silently abandoned.

-# Serializer Introspection

-When using an instance of `FlexFieldsModelSerializer`, you can examine the property `expanded_fields` to discover which, if any, fields have been dynamically expanded.

 # Changelog <a id="changelog"></a>

 ## 0.3.5 (September 2018)